About Our Work

 Working closely with our partners, we help to protect and support children who have been affected by Child Witchcraft Accusations or abuse.

 We provide practical, medical and emotional support through our Child Protection Centre and a safe and secure place to stay through our Emergency Accommodation Shelter.
-Both of these facilities are based in Cross Rivers State and run by our partner Basic Rights Counsel Initiative, you can find out more about their work by clicking HERE
+Both of these facilities are based in Cross Rivers State and run by our partner Basic Rights Counsel Initiative.

 The foundations of our Charity were built - quite literally - on Education, with the building of the Stepping Stones Model School in Akwa Ibom State.

 Today Safe Child Africa remains committed to creating bright futures for vulnerable children and as such we have continued to support access to education for children at the Stepping Stones Model School in Akwa Ibom State, and Bebor School in Rivers State, through our well-established scholarship programmes.